Pollution Events & Sources Summary

 Litter and Trash

 Trash is an abundant pollutant in the Bay.
 Plastics are particularly harmful to animals that ingest them, causing malnutrition, toxic exposure, and even death.
 Although litter and trash are widely identified as serious problems for Galveston Bay and its tributaries, there is no systematic Bay-wide monitoring to reduce this kind of pollution.
 Assessments determining litter introduction pathways and hotspots along Bay and bayou shorelines could go a long to determining best practices to reduce future litter pollution.
+There is much work going on to improve monitoring and removal of litter and trash from Galveston Bay and its watershed.

 What We Can do